Internships at CRA

 Principal Investigator (Shreveport, Louisiana)

 Cultural Resource Analysts, Inc. (CRA) is seeking qualified candidates to join our Louisiana office, and we are currently accepting applications for Principal Investigator.
 Our Louisiana office is located in Shreveport, in the heart of the Ark-La-Tex region, and was established in 2010 to support clients in Louisiana, Texas, Oklahoma, Arkansas, and Mississippi.
-This is a full-time, salaried position that is eligible for a remote work option.
+This is a full-time, salaried position that is eligible for a hybrid work option.

 Employment Type: Full-Time